cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- can add an option list of certs to support multiple domains
 	- clients can use SNI (server name indication) to specify the hostname they reach
 	- ability to specify a security policy to support older versions of SSL/TLS (legacy clients)
-- SNI solves the problem of loading multple SSL certs onto 1 web server to serve multiple web sites
+- SNI solves the problem of loading multiple SSL certs onto 1 web server to serve multiple web sites
 - it's a newer protocol that requires the client to indicate the hostname of the target server in the initial SSL handshake
 - server will then find the correct cert, OR fallback to the default
 - works for ALB & NLB (newer gen) and Cloudfront